ArchivedPixLed/PixLedServer/README.md

 1. Install your raspberry pi with the Raspbian OS (check the [RPi documentation](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started) to learn how to)
 2. Connect the Raspberry Pi to the local network, via Ethernet or WiFi.

 All the following commands can be run from terminals on the Pi, or from a SSH connection, as you prefer.

+## /!\ Important note /!\
+For mysterious reasons, mDNS doesn't seem to work well when the Raspberry Pi / the server is connected on your local network using ethernet.
+So please prefer a wifi connection.

 ## Avahi
 [Avahi](https://en.wikipedia.org/wiki/Avahi_(software)) is a software that we allow devices (including led devices and the Androïd devices) to automatically find the MQTT broker and the HTTP server on your local network using mDNS.